 Strategic planning for natural hazards in NSW

-The NSW Government supports sustainable and hazard-resilient communities through smart land use planning.
+The NSW Government supports sustainable communities that can withstand and recover from natural hazards through smart land-use planning.

-Natural hazards can have a devastating impact on communities and the environment.
-They can include a bushfire, coastal hazard, cyclone, drought, earthquake, flood, heatwave, landslide, severe thunderstorm, tornado and tsunami.
+Natural hazards can include a bushfire, coastal hazard, cyclone, drought, earthquake, flood, heatwave, landslide, severe thunderstorm, tornado and tsunami.

 Watch our video to find out more about the package’s purpose and guiding principles:

-The guide helps create regional, district and local strategic plans, planning proposals and other strategic planning activities.
+The strategic guide helps planning bodies create regional, district and local strategic plans, planning proposals and other strategic planning activities.
 It:

-- identifies the natural hazards relevant to NSW that should be considered in strategic planning activities
+- identifies the natural hazards that are relevant to NSW and should be considered in strategic planning activities

-- considers the connection to existing policies, acts, regulations, guidelines and responsibilities
+- considers the links to existing policies, legislation, guidelines and responsibilities

-- explains key concepts related to natural hazard risk management
+- explains key concepts for natural hazard risk management

-- sets out eight guiding principles to inform land use planning decisions and manage natural hazard risk.
+- sets out 8 guiding principles to inform decisions about land use and manage natural hazard risks.